Implementation of neural network operators with applications to remote sensing data: Introduction

 Section \ref{sec_alg} is entirely devoted to the introduction of the tow novel algorithms based on Kantorovich NN operators activated by the hyperbolic tangent sigmoidal function.
 Specifically, the main tasks achieved by such algorithms are the following: \begin{itemize} \item Algorithm \ref{alg1}: it aims to provide an approximate model of data (such as RS data); \item Algorithm \ref{alg2}: it performs rescaling/enhancement of data (again, such as RS data). \end{itemize}

+Section \ref{CC} is instead devoted to the analysis of the computational complexity of the proposed algorithms.
 Finally, Section \ref{sec_numerical} presents numerical tests applying both Alg. \ref{alg1} (see Subsection \ref{subsection1}) and Alg. \ref{alg2} (see Subsection \ref{subsection2}) to a selection of satellite images from the official open access RETINA dataset, providing a practical application in the field of remote sensing.
 The performances of Alg. \ref{alg1} and Alg. \ref{alg2} are evaluated through numerical experiments and comparisons with classical interpolation methods, such as bilinear and bicubic interpolation.
 Performances are measured using well-known similarity indexes like the Peak Signal-to-Noise Ratio (PSNR) and the Structural Similarity Index (SSIM) (both recalled in Section \ref{sec_methods}).